 To Refund Tickets requires a two-step process:

-- Delete the Tickets purchase, see Remove Bid or Sales for more details.
+- Delete the Tickets purchase, see How To Remove An In-Progress Bid for more details.

-- Refund the (credit card) payment (or issue a "Partial Refund"), see Credit Card Refunds for more details.
+- Refund the (credit card) payment, see How To Issue A Credit Card Refund In Full for more details.

 This is a two-step process that requires two (2) different Auctria dashboard screens.

 We recommend using two (2) separate tabs in the same browser.

 # Preparation With Two Screens